test-org-fanna/workflow-tests/pull_request_template.md

 For testing the alembic migration workflow, a model was added without creating a migration.

-Now, when running the workflow, the migration test fails (as wanted) resulting in a GitHub Job Summary report, explaining that the migration for FunnyAnimals has not been created.
+When running the workflow, the migration test fails (as wanted) resulting in a GitHub Job Summary report, explaining that the migration for FunnyAnimals has not been created.

 [merge]